sarazeaiter1/rnac/README.md

 <string>This sample uses the microphone to record your speech and convert it to text.</string>
 ```

-On *Android* you need to add a permission to `AndroidManifest.xml`:
+On *Android* you need to add a permission to `android/app/src/main/AndroidManifest.xml`:

 ```
 <uses-permission android:name="android.permission.RECORD_AUDIO" />